 What Is an Electric Toothbrush for Kids?

 Teach your children healthy brushing habits with one of the best electric toothbrushes for kids.
 Not only will it deliver a fun and safe brushing experience for them but also it will do a great job at removing remains of food and plaque even in hard-to-reach areas where a manual brush might not get to.
 Plus, unlike regular brushes, electric models come complete with timers which make it easier for children to brush their teeth as long as it's recommended by dentists.

 However, these aren't the only features that speak in favour of electric toothbrushes for kids.
 The biggest strength is that, more often than not, they offer several cleaning modes allowing your kid to choose the best suitable one depending on their individual preferences and teeth sensitivity.
-What's more, many of these brushes may include additional brush heads so that they can be used by several kids.
+What's more, many of these small appliances may include additional brush heads so that they can be used by several kids.
 In this review, we offer you to take a look at the five top-selling electric toothbrushes for kids available on the market right now and choose one that will suit your requirements best.

 What Features to Compare